drufball/yosai/_posts/2019-02-09-collateral.md

 As Chiyoko walked, she could see several ruined buildings scattered around the inner wall of Hokko.
 Fires still burned amidst them.
 There were a few more blasts of ice.
 One building had been cut in half along a perfect diagonal line.

 *The walls are ruined.
-How much food did we loose?
+How much food did we lose?
 How many people died?* The more she walked, the worse she felt.

-*After everything they’ve done for me.* Chiyoko remembered a day 12 years ago, when she had come stumbling from the woods, covered in blood and shaking uncontrollably in the snow.
-She remembered Mamoru, big even at that age, as he dragged her within the walls.
+*After everything they’ve done for me.* Chiyoko remembered a day 12 years ago.
+When she had come stumbling from the woods, covered in blood and shaking in the snow.
+She remembered Mamoru, big even at that age, as he carried her into the village.
 She remembered Ayeka caring for her wounds. *They were counting on me.*

-She stopped and forced a few deep breaths. *Ayeka will know what to do.* Chiyoko set off again.
+She stopped and forced a few deep breaths.
+Chiyoko chided herself _Maybe Ayeka was right.
+It could have been worse than this._ She set off again.

 Chiyoko followed the wreckage inward, but after 20 minutes without luck, she doubled back towards the wall.
 She had to pause frequently, hands on her knees, to clear her head.